AsbjornOlling/mopidyapi/README.md

 ### Connecting to Mopidy

-Instantiate a `MopidyAPI` object.
+To connect to Mopidy, you need to instantiate a `MopidyAPI` object.
-By default, it connects to Mopidy at `localhost:6680`, so you might not need to give the constructor any arguments.
+By default, it will connect to Mopidy at `localhost:6680`, so you might not need to give the constructor any arguments.

 ```python